Dyloso/SlendytubbiesWorldsOfflineOnlinePatch/README.md

 - **Usernames are non-functional** — player display names will not show correctly in-game.
 This is due to bypassing the original authentication server.
 - **In-game chat is non-functional** — for the same reason as above.
+- **Warping in offline OnlineMultiplayer Open World is non-functional** — this bug is patched out in OfflineSingleplayer.

 A fix for both may be added in a future update based on community feedback.